Best Home Businesses to Start for the Holidays

 Opportunity to Rebound and Create

-A holiday business can be a good option for those who lost work due to the pandemic.
-The uncertainty of the pandemic has opened up many novel needs, including challenges related to celebrating the holidays safely.
+A holiday business can be a good option for those who lost work.
+Economic uncertainty opens up many novel needs, including challenges related to celebrating the holidays safely.
 A small business can be an effective way to introduce creative solutions to issues consumers are currently facing.

 Online Shopping Potential

-The pandemic spurred a tremendous growth in e-commerce activity this year, which has continued into the holidays.
-In fact, in its annual holiday shopping survey, the National Retail Federation (NRF) found that 44% more consumers shopped online-only during Thanksgiving weekend this year compared with 2019.
+In 2020, there was a tremendous growth in e-commerce activity, which continued into the holidays.
+In fact, in its annual holiday shopping survey, the National Retail Federation (NRF) found that 44% more consumers shopped online-only during Thanksgiving weekend in 2020 compared with 2019.

 You might be able to take advantage of potential tax deductions by starting a business before the year is over.
 A home business could qualify you for benefits such as the home office tax deduction.